-A program of a quantum quantum computer is a sequence of instructions that manipulate the state of the computer.
+A program on a quantum quantum computer is a sequence of instructions which manipulate the state of the computer.
 In the quantum circuit model, the instructions are the quantum gate operations and the measurement operations.
-We show in this chapter that the elementary instructions introduced so far can express any unitary operation on the computational state.
+We show in this chapter that the elementary instructions introduced so far (namely, single qubit gate and controlled not gates) can express any unitary operation on the computational state.

-§1 Controlled Unitary Gates
+§1 Gates with Multiple Control Bits